benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

 - I love playing and watching basketball
-- I flew in last night
+- I really wanted to go to the game against the Bucks last night
-  - I was supposed to attend the speaker's dinner
+  - But we had a speaker's dinner
-  - But instead I chose to see Trae Young and Giannis at the game
-- It's my goal to visit every arena in the NBA
+  - Plus State Farm arena isn't close by
+  - If it were at where the Braves play I would've been all in
 - But the Houston Rockets are my team!
   - We're driving the struggle bus right now
   - But we'll be back soon enough
-- And I'm excited that my family & I are moving back home to Houston!
-  - After 20 years in the Bay Area

 =====
 <!-- .slide: data-background="url(../../img/ts-react/mixing-console-abigail-keenan-QdEn9s5Q_4w-unsplash.jpg) no-repeat center" data-background-size="cover" -->